DMadir/Project-One/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses: 52.176.0.153, 73.110.46.181, 40.122.126.166
+- whitelisted IP addresses: 52.176.0.153, 73.110.46.181, 40.122.126.166

 Machines within the network can only be accessed by the jump Box.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?
-The following machines were allowed to access the ELK VM;
+The following machine was allowed to access the ELK VM;
-1. Jump Box.
+-  The Jump Box.
 IP address 10.0.0.4

 A summary of the access policies in place can be found in the table below.